 It’s not uncommon for root canal patients to notice tenderness in the affected area.
 Some have tenderness in the jaw as well, from keeping it open for an extended period of time.
 These symptoms will pass, and over-the-counter pain relievers may ease them.
 If you are prescribed narcotic medications, remember that they may make you drowsy, or affect your ability to drive a car or operate dangerous machinery.

 Sensitivity to temperature and pressure are typical.
 Although swelling is not uncommon, it may indicate a problem that requires additional medication, so you should contact us immediately if you notice swelling.

-You should also contact the office right away if your bite feels uneven.
-If your bite feels "high," it may cause your tooth to stay sensitive for a longer time.
+You should also contact our office right away if your bite feels uneven.
+If your bite feels “high,” it may cause your tooth to stay sensitive for a longer time.
 The problem is easily addressed with a simple bite adjustment.